Learn everything you need to know about applying to Temple as a transfer student.

 Generally, Temple accepts academic, college-level courses with a grade of C or better.
 Please note that for semesters impacted by COVID-19, we will also accept courses completed with a pass designation in place of a grade.
 There’s no limit to the number of credits Temple can accept, but you must complete at least 45 of your last 60 credits here to earn a Temple degree.

-Once you have been officially admitted, an admissions counselor will review your credits and the evaluation will be available on your TUportal account.
+Once you have been officially admitted, an admissions counselor will review your credits and the evaluation will be available on the Undergraduate Applicant Portal.

 Use our online Transfer Equivalency Tool to get an idea of how your college-level credits may transfer to Temple.